chrismhodgson/nextjs-pfrac/data/_pages/races/thurlstone-chase.md

 [Pre-entry](https://racebest.com/races/hrt3e) is available for £6.
 Entry on the day will also be available for £6.

 This race will have a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).

- Minimum age to enter is 16 on the day of the race.
+Minimum age to enter is 17 on 31 December 2026 (FRA rules).
 If under 18 and not accompanied by a parent or guardian please bring a completed [FRA Parental Consent Form](https://files.fellrunner.org.uk/documents/2024/fra-parental-consent-process-form-2024.pdf).

 #### Registration